rydmike/flex_color_scheme/README.md

 Using the optional Windows desktop like tooltip theme is also shown.

 The example includes a dummy responsive side menu and rail to give a visual presentation of what applications that have larger visible surfaces using the surface branding look like.
-A theme showcase widget again shows the theme with several common Material widgets.

 A subpage is also available that show that the same active theme is also applied when opening another page.
 This is because all the built-in widgets use the same inherited theme and use the colors in the theme in